IBM-Bluemix-Docs/voice-agent/log-analysis.md

 # Log Analysis integration
 {: #log-analysis-integration}

+{{site.data.keyword.iva_full_notm}} is deprecated.
+As of 1 March 2021, you can't create new instances, and access to free instances will be removed.
+Existing paid instances are supported until 31 December 2021.
+Any instance that still exists on that date will be deactivated.
+For more information, see the deprecation announcement [blog post](https://community.ibm.com/community/user/watsonapps/blogs/mitch-mason1/2021/02/08/announcing-voice-agent-with-watson-deprecation){: external}.
+You can use {{site.data.keyword.conversationfull}} integrations to enable voice and SMS interaction with your cognitive assistant.
+See the migration instructions for the {{site.data.keyword.conversationshort}} [phone integration](/docs/assistant?topic=assistant-deploy-phone#deploy-phone-migrate-from-va){: external} and [SMS with Twilio integration](/docs/assistant?topic=assistant-deploy-sms#deploy-sms-migrate-from-va){: external}.
+{: deprecated}

 {{site.data.keyword.iva_full}} is integrated with [{{site.data.keyword.la_full}}](/docs/Log-Analysis-with-LogDNA?topic=LogDNA-about){: new_window}{: external}, so you can view database logs.

 Currently, {{site.data.keyword.la_full_notm}} integration is available for {{site.data.keyword.iva_full}} deployments according to the following table: